-What does an example phishing email look like?
+What could an example phishing email look like?

 1. Copied Organisation name